syncfusion-content/maui-docs/MAUI/AIAssistView/header.md

 ## Show Header

 The `SfAIAssistView` control allows you to display a default header by configuring the `ShowHeader` property.
 When this property is set to `true`, the default header will be shown at the top of the assist view.
+The default value of the `ShowHeader` property is `false`.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="2" %}